Topuzdag

 Introduction

 Media (such as Audio, video, and multimedia) are playing an increasingly important role in exhibit, themed, and architectural environments.
-From luxury villas and boutique hotels to conference centers and great buildings, sophisticated audio-visual systems are more and more prevalent.
+From Houses of worship and Mosques to conference centers and great buildings, sophisticated audio systems are more and more prevalent.
 These technologies are changing so rapidly that one year often represents one or two generations of products!

-Often, vendors and manufacturers will offer technical consulting services whereby they will design an audio- visual system for you – often at little or no apparent charge.
+Often, vendors and manufacturers will offer technical consulting services whereby they will design an audio system for you ? often at little or no apparent charge.
 These designs, of course, always incorporate only products they sell.
 Under these circumstances, the vendor or manufacturer has a clear conflict of interest.
-We contend that your interests are better served by hiring an independent A/V design consultant to design and specify a system to give you the best possible results, the greatest flexibility, and the best value for your money.
+We contend that your interests are better served by hiring an independent Audio design consultant to design and specify a system to give you the best possible results, the greatest flexibility, and the best value for your money.

 The Design Process

 Technical design is a creative and dynamic process that should parallel the other design aspects of your project.
-Your A/V design consultant should become involved early in the project – preferably at the conceptual stage.
+Your Audio design consultant should become involved early in the project preferably at the conceptual stage.
 As part of your design team, this consultant will provide guidance on the practicality of various technical solutions and media technologies, present you with options and working budgets, and suggest alternative approaches.
-If your concept depends on “cutting-edge hardware,” advice on the risks inherent in early adoption of these particular technologies will be provided.
+If your concept depends on cutting-edge hardware, advice on the risks inherent in early adoption of these particular technologies will be provided.

 Your consultant will continue to work with your team to refine the agreed-upon design towards a clear definition

 of your project.
 The consultant will research the best technologies and products to apply to your specific situation.
-At this point, the A/V budgets will generally be refined and finalised.
+At this point, the Audio budgets will generally be refined and finalised.

 The design consultant will also provide electrical power and conduit needs to your electrical engineer, and specify heating loads and special ventilation requirements to your mechanical engineer.
 Your consultant will then prepare the working drawings and technical specifications needed to obtain competitive bids and to instruct the contractor.
 Alternatively, your consultant will prepare a stand-alone bid package for your audio-visual and media systems as a separate contract.
 In addition, they can help you pre-qualify bidders and evaluate bids.